mkiisoft/FancyPitchPerfect/README.md

 # FancyPitchPerfect

-This is the first project of the iOS Nanodegree from UDACITY
+This is the first project of the iOS Nanodegree from UDACITY.
+100% Develop using Swift 2.0 and latest version of XCode v7.0.1

 ## Features: